femiode01/Panda_DataAnalysis/README.md

-#Heroes of Pymoli Data Analysis
+#Heroes of Pymoli -  Data Analysis with Pandas

 - Of all the 780 players, the vast majority are male (83.59%).
 There also exists, a smaller, but notable proportion of female players (14.49%).